webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Get the [PRO add-on](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/) and unlock extra features:

 * Recover unpaid MB WAY orders by converting them to Multibanco and notify the customer via email;
-* Automatic cancellation of orders when Multibanco, Payshop or MB WAY references expire;
+* Automatic cancellation of orders when Multibanco, Payshop, or MB WAY references expire;
 * Countdown timer on the “thank you” page for MB WAY payments;
 * Save the MB WAY mobile number to the user profile for future purchases;
 * Trigger Multibanco and MB WAY payments when creating orders via the REST API;
-* Store and show IfthenPay fee on each order;
+* Store and show the IfthenPay fee on each order;
-* Codifis payment information banner, with the price to pay month, on the product page (simple product for now);
+* Codifis payment information banner, with the price to pay monthly, on the product page (simple product for now);
-* Set a payment entity for Multibanco, MB WAY, Credit card, Payshop and Cofidis Pay at the product category level, so that you can receive payment in different accounts based on the order products (replaces previously available specific extension);
+* Set a payment entity for Multibanco, MB WAY, Credit card, Payshop, and Cofidis Pay at the product category level, so that you can receive payment in different accounts based on the order products (replaces previously available specific extension);
 	* Simplified marketplace;
 	* Lock the cart so you can only have products from a single account in the same order;
-* Remove payment instructions from specific emails, for example “order completed”, to avoid customer confusion when they are no longer necessary;
+* Remove payment instructions from specific emails, for example, “order completed”, to avoid customer confusion when they are no longer necessary;
-* Autofill the VAT number on the Cofidis Pay gateway from several VAT number plugins (more can be addded on request);
+* Autofill the VAT number on the Cofidis Pay gateway from several VAT number plugins (more can be added on request);
-* Change the default timeout for calls to IfthenPay webservices if your website is experiencing communication difficulties;
+* Change the default timeout for calls to the IfthenPay APIs if your website is experiencing communication difficulties;
 * Hide notices of new available payment methods;
 * Hide notices of pending callback activation requests;
 * Hide sidebar in payment method settings screen;
 * More features coming soon;
-* By purchasing the PRO add-on you get:
+* By purchasing the PRO add-on you get the following:
-	* Technical support (conditions apply);
 	* All the features described above;
+	* Premium technical support (conditions apply);
 	* Contribution to the continued development of the solution;
 	* Automatic updates;
 	* Good karma;

-Attention: The PRO add-on is a product of [PT Woo Plugins](https://ptwooplugins.com) / Webdados, and IfthenPay has no responsibility for it.
+The PRO add-on is a product of [PT Woo Plugins](https://ptwooplugins.com) (by [Webdados](https://www.webdados.pt)), and is not provided by IfthenPay.

 = Other (premium) plugins =